AI Coding Tools Landscape 2026

 - Clear enterprise terms for data handling

-- **Updated Standards:** Incorporate the latest data governance protocols, including compliance with the AI Governance and Security Act 2026, which mandates enhanced transparency in data handling and security practices, with recent amendments focusing on AI ethics and bias mitigation.
+- **Updated Standards:** Incorporate the latest data governance protocols, including compliance with the AI Governance and Security Act 2026, which mandates enhanced transparency in data handling and security practices.
+Recent amendments focus on AI ethics and bias mitigation, ensuring responsible AI deployment.

 ## 3) Cost Efficiency